oussama-hammami/SketchCodeML/README.md

 python3 -m pip install customtkinter
 ```
 ## Demo:
-To run a demo of this project, you can run the main file in a python IDLE or run the following line in the terminal:
+To run a demo, you can either execute the main file using a Python IDE or enter the following command in the terminal:
 ```python
 python3 -m main.py
 ```
-Also, this file contains an executable, "SketchCodeML.exe", that can directly execute the project.

 ## Interface:

-The project boasts a user interface designed with a dark mode aesthetic, offering a visually appealing and minimalist display.
+The project features a user interface designed with a dark mode aesthetic, offering a visually appealing and minimalist display.

 <p align="center">
   <img src="https://github.com/oussama-hammami/SketchCodeML/blob/main/img/Interfac.PNG" width = "800" height = "800">